-Based on a threat assessment, India has a number of identified major sources for TF comprising funds and resources from organisations outside India, including foreign non-profit organisations (NPOs) counterfeiting of currency; and criminal activities, including drug-trafficking and extortion.
+Based on a threat assessment, India has a number of identified major sources for TF comprising funds and resources from organisations outside India, including foreign non-profit organisations (NPOs) counterfeiting of currency; and criminal activities including drug trafficking and extortion.

-Table: 3 Corruption: A Major Source of Illegal Earnings With Asia's highest bribery rate at 39 percent, corruption emerges as a major source of illegal proceeds in India.
-Substantial Increase in Gold Smuggling On average, 25 percent of the global gold supply is consumed in India.
-India is susceptible to unofficial gold imports into the country.
-Gold imports and trade are also associated with tax evasion (Customs, Sales Tax, Central Sales Tax, Wealth tax, etc.).
-Gold is associated with money-laundering.
-Special Economic Zones (SEZs) are vulnerable to ML and tax evasion.
-India's Private India lacks a unified database for Non-Profit Organisations Sector Lacks (NPOs), highlighting a gap in sector awareness.
-Awareness of its These government estimates are approximately two Risks million foreign and domestic NPOs operating in India.
-Indian banks have an inadequate Risk-based Assessment (RBA) approach implementation.
-DNFBPs Sector AML and CFT preventive measures were only recently Lacks and TF Risk extended to casinos, which raises concerns regarding the Understanding implementation of the preventive measures and functioning of both regulatory and supervisory regime.
+Table: 3

+Corruption: A Major Source With Asia's highest bribery rate at 39

+of Illegal Earnings percent, corruption emerges as a major

+source of illegal proceeds in India.

+Substantial Increase in Gold On average, 25 percent of the global

+Smuggling gold supply is consumed in India.
+India

+is susceptible to unofficial gold imports

+into the country.
+Gold imports and trade

+are also associated with tax evasion

+(Customs, Sales Tax, Central Sales Tax,

+Wealth tax, etc.).
+Gold is associated with

+money laundering.

+Special Economic Zones Prone to ML Special Economic Zones (SEZs) are

+and Tax Evasion vulnerable to ML and tax evasion.

+India's Private Sector Lacks India lacks a unified database for Non-

+Awareness of its Risks Profit Organisations (NPOs),

+highlighting a gap in sector awareness.

+These government estimates are

+approximately two million foreign and

+domestic NPOs operating in India.

+The Banking Sector Lacks ML and TF Indian banks have an inadequate Risk-

+Risk Understanding based Assessment (RBA) approach

+implementation.

+DNFBPs Sector Lacks and TF Risk AML and CFT preventive measures were

+Understanding only recently extended to casinos, which

+raises concerns regarding the

+implementation of the preventive

+measures and functioning of both

+regulatory and supervisory regime.